Losing a War in Afghanistan: Countering the Taliban and Understanding U.S. Policies

-The conversation will feature Jessica Donati, reporter at The Wall Street Journal, and Thomas Joscelyn and Bill Roggio, FDD senior fellows and editors of FDD’s Long War Journal, and will be moderated by FDD founder and president Clifford D. May.
+The conversation featured Jessica Donati, reporter at The Wall Street Journal, and Thomas Joscelyn and Bill Roggio, FDD senior fellows and editors of FDD’s Long War Journal, and was moderated by FDD founder and president Clifford D. May.

 Jessica Donati is a State Department reporter for The Wall Street Journal.
 She was previously the Kabul bureau chief and covered Afghanistan for The Wall Street Journal.
 In 2013, Jessica arrived in Kabul at the tail end of the U.S.’s transfer of security to the Afghanistan government.
 Despite the dangers, she traveled with and without military escort to report on the country’s dramatic upsurge in violence.

 Thomas Joscelyn is a senior fellow at the Foundation for Defense of Democracies and senior editor of FDD’s Long War Journal, a widely read publication dealing with counterterrorism and related issues.
 Much of his research focuses on how al Qaeda and the Islamic State (or ISIS, ISIL) operate around the globe.
 He has served as a trainer for the FBI’s Counterterrorism Division.Thomas has testified before Congress on fourteen occasions, including before the Senate Committee on Foreign Relations, House Homeland Security Committee, House Foreign Affairs Committee, House Armed Services Committee and House Judiciary Committee.
 He was the senior counterterrorism adviser to Mayor Giuliani during the 2008 presidential campaign.
 He is also a frequent contributor to The Weekly Standard.